 In the second half of the 90s, the theatre had to redefine its path.
 After difficult years of reconstruction – especially following the 90s’ emigrations – under the management of actress Ildikó Jarcsek-Zamfirescu, the search and find for a new style materialized in an aesthetic reorientation that was to constantly draw the attention of the audience and of professional critics to the activity of the institution.

 Therefore, the professional trainings of the company and the attracting of some of the most appreciated creators from Romania and from abroad were the main reasons that recommended the German State Theatre as one of the most dynamic and interesting theatres in the country.
-In the recent years, this team has worked with important creators such as directors Radu Afrim, Clemens Bechtel, László Bocsárdi, Alexandru Dabija, Alexander Hausvater, Yuri Kordonsky, Radu Alexandru Nica, Silviu Purcărete, Niky Wolcz, scenographers Dragoș Buhagiar, Velica Panduru and Helmut Stürmer, actors Miklós Bács and Sorin Leoveanu, choreographers Florin Fieroiu and Răzvan Mazilu.
+In the recent years, this team has worked with important creators such as the stage directors Radu Afrim, Clemens Bechtel, László Bocsárdi, Alexandru Dabija, Victor Ioan Frunză, Alexander Hausvater, Yuri Kordonsky, Radu Alexandru Nica, Silviu Purcărete, Niky Wolcz, the scenographers Dragoș Buhagiar, Adriana Grand, Velica Panduru and Helmut Stürmer, the actors Miklós Bács and Sorin Leoveanu, the choreographers Florin Fieroiu and Răzvan Mazilu.

 The current target-groups are comprised of the Germanophile audience within the majority population, the members of the German community and the foreigners from the German-speaking territories.
 Also, the non-German-speaking audience watching the shows benefit from simultaneous translation.
 An important place in the theatre’s strategy is held by children and youth shows, as well as by the activity of theatrical pedagogy.
 Every year, the theatre hosts the International Youth Theatre Festival in German language, organized in collaboration with the "Nikolaus Lenau" Theoretical High School in Timișoara.